-I already wrote a detailed tutorial describing 7 ways to find the path of a file and folder on Windows 10.
+I already wrote a detailed tutorial describing 7 ways to find a file and folder path in Windows 10.
 Below, I’ll be describing 5 ways to find a file path on Mac.
 The copied full path of a file will look as shown below:

 1. Copy File Path from Mac Context Menu